justin-gill/wa-cli/README.md

 ```

 Follow the prompts to enter your App ID.
-The App ID will be stored in the `~/.wa/credentials` file.
+The App ID will be stored in a config.ini in your `XDG_CONFIG_HOME/wa-cli`

 ### Querying Wolfram Alpha